 Is Comprehensive Insurance Required?

 The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace instructions or the advice of a qualified professional.
+The definitions, terms, and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.